jla524/fromthetensor/README.md

 ## Section 3: Deep Learning: What is deep learning anyway? -- 2 weeks

 Building a simple RNN -- Learn the basics of Recurrent Neural Networks, understand the concepts of LSTM and GRU cells.

+Building a GAN -- Learn how to build a simple Generative Adversarial Network, understand the concept of adversarial training.

 [0]: https://github.com/geohot/fromthetransistor
 [1]: https://karpathy.medium.com/software-2-0-a64152b37c35